We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Since these hearing aids don’t require a prescription, you may not get the same level of care or diagnosis that you would at an in-person audiologist appointment.

-• These hearing aids may not be appropriate for all levels of hearing loss.
+• These hearing aids are not appropriate for severe or profound hearing loss.

 Miracle-Ear ENERGY